-Other Definitions Related to the Policy
+C. Other Definitions Related to the Policy

-Actual Knowledge means notice of sexual misconduct to the College's Title IX Coordinator or any official of the College who has authority to institute corrective measures on behalf of the College.
+Actual Knowledge means notice of Title IX Sexual Harassment as defined above, to the College's Title IX Coordinator or any official of the College who has authority to institute corrective measures on behalf of the College.

 Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual misconduct.
-At the time of filing a formal complaint, the complainant must be participating in or attempting to participate in the College's education program or activity.
+At the time of filing a formal complaint of Title IX Sexual Harassment, the complainant must be participating in or attempting to participate in the College's education program or activity.

-Education Program or Activity includes locations, events, or circumstances over which the College exercised substantial control over both the respondent and the context in which the sexual misconduct occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a post secondary institution.
+Education Program or Activity for purposes of the definition of Title IX Sexual Harassment includes locations, events, or circumstances over which the College exercised substantial control over both the respondent and the context in which the sexual misconduct occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.

-Formal Complaint is a document filed by a complainant or signed by the Title IX Coordinator alleging sexual misconduct against a respondent and requesting that the College investigate the allegation of sexual misconduct.
-At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the College with which the formal complaint is filed.
+Formal Complaint as used in the context of Title IX Sexual Harassment matters is a document filed by a complainant or signed by the Title IX Coordinator alleging sexual misconduct against a respondent and requesting that the College investigate the allegation of sexual misconduct.
+At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the College.
 A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information listed for the Title IX Coordinator in this policy and by any additional method designated by the College.
 As used in this paragraph, the phrase "document filed by a complainant" means a document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the College) that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint.
 Where the Title IX Coordinator signs a formal complaint, the Title IX Coordinator is not a complainant or otherwise a party.